prajwalfd/Compiler-Construction-lex-and-yacc/README.md

 # Compiler-Construction-lex-and-yacc
-Lex and Yacc Codes
+Lex and Yacc Codes.
-all codes executed on kali linux
+All codes executed on kali linux
-RC 16-17 practical experiments
+RC 16-17 Practical Experiments

 To study LEX and write a LEX program to find if the input is an integer, real number, or word.
 (Expt 1)